bsandmann/blocktrust.CredentialWorkflow/docs/Triggers/HttpTrigger.md

 nav_order: 1
 ---

-# HttpRequestTrigger Component Documentation
+# Http-Request Trigger Documentation

-The `HttpRequestTrigger` component enables workflows to be triggered via HTTP endpoints.
+The **Http-Request Trigger** enables workflows to be triggered via HTTP endpoints.
 It provides a user interface for configuring HTTP-based triggers with customizable parameters.

 ## Trigger Types